Marioanzas/Flowers-Image-Classifier/README.md

 # AI Programming with Python Project

 Project code for Udacity's AI Programming with Python Nanodegree program.
-In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.
+In this project, I have first developed code for an image classifier built with PyTorch, then converted it into a command line application.

 Sample command line for launching the `train.py` script:
 ```